Licensing Guides

 Continuing Education

-To make sure plumbing professionals in Kentucky stay current on all laws, codes, and regulations and that they are up to date on emerging technology in the field, Kentucky requires continuing education to renew your license.
+To make sure plumbing professionals in Kentucky stay current on all laws, codes, and regulations and that they are up to date on emerging technology in the field, Kentucky requires continuing education for license renewal.
 You must complete six hours of continuing education from an approved provider each year before your license expires at the end of your birth month.
 A calendar of upcoming continuing education opportunities is on the website as is a list of approved online providers.

 Resources